addejans/ACO-JSSP/README.md

 Ant colony optimization (ACO) algorithms are some of the most recent class of algorithms designed to approximate combinatorial optimization problems.
 The algorithm behaves similar to real ants and their biological abilities to find the nearest food source and bring it back to their nest.
 The main source of communication between ants is the depositing of chemically produced pheromone onto their paths.
-It is with this key idea that Marco Dorigo and colleagues were inspired to create this new class of algorithms
+It is with this key idea that Marco Dorigo and colleagues were inspired to create this new class of algorithms.